sarahqd/sarahqd.github.io/_posts/2025-1-3-Generate-Qt-code-from-UI-design-pictures.md

 }
 ```

-on the Qt platform produced the expected results.
+Running the code on the Qt platform produced the expected results.

 ![2025-01-08-generate-ui-pic](../../../assets/images/2025-01-08-generate-ui-pic.png)